lucidprojects/dueling_distant_banjos/README.md

      2) requires setup in DAW for MIDI cmd mapping to respective tracks.

-### Calibration
-CALIBRATION - iterate through an array of sensors and calibrate each sensor.
-Storing values in an array of mins/maxes.
-1) Can calibration will run first - canCalibrationTime  eg first 10 seconds - used as threshold to prevent cap readings from holding the can
-     1) OLED will show S: C (for can) and V: (CAN_SENSOR_VALUE)
-2) Set calibration time per sensor in calibrationTime var, used in runSensorCalibration() fn
-3) During calibration tap and release sensor to set min & max values.
-It will iterate through the 8 capacitve sensors
-     1) OLED will show S: (SENSOR_NUMBER)
-     2) V: (SENSORMAX)

-     • Assigns min sensorMin[] in sensorMinMIN & max sensorMax[] in sensorMaxMAX use these vars for various thresholds

 ### Playing Music
 1) use explore mode to experiment with different didgital instruments set up in the DAW
 2) use channel select to selet channels for scales